sntran/homogeneous-blocks/README.md

 ### Vertical Tab Block

 Same as horizontal tab block, but vertical on the left.
-The width of tab headers are fixed.

 Another difference is that tab headers support image.
-Image will be scaled to fit the width.
 It is useful for making vCard.

 ### Accordion Tab